aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D8

+Styled the survey page utilizing CSS grid and created mobile responsiveness.
+Dove deeper into forms and grouping with fieldset element.

 ### R1D7

 Went back to tribute page and applied what I learned from the video a few days ago to create media queries for mobile responsiveness and different layouts between screen sizes using CSS Grid.